-Gay — and lesbian, bi, and trans — is gold!
+Gay, lesbian, bisexual, and transgender is gold!
 At least if you're talking about those statues handed out by the Academy of Motion Picture Arts and Sciences every spring.
-Of course, this rule also does not apply to openly gay male actors, who, as Ian McKellen noted in 2016, have never taken home acting's top prize.
+Of course, this rule also does not apply to openly queer actors, who, as Ian McKellen noted in 2016, have never taken home acting's top prize.

-Here are 59 hetero actors and actresses who received Oscar nominations for playing LGBTQ characters.
+Here are 61 straight actors and actresses who received Oscar nominations for playing LGBTQ characters.